 18. How many people in New Hampshire work part time?
 How many in my city or town?

-New Hampshire had an estimated 137,000 part-time workers in 2004, the latest year for which data is available.
-For additional detail, please check Geographic Profile of Employment and Unemployment, Table 16, published by the Bureau of Labor Statistics (BLS).
+New Hampshire had an estimated 142,700 individuals who usually worked part-time work in 2013, the latest year for which data is available.
+Current Population Survey, a joint effort between the Bureau of Labor Statistics (BLS) and the Census Bureau, unpublished data.
 This information is not available at the local level.